Screwball comedy: Later examples

-Elements of classic screwball comedy often found in more recent films which might otherwise simply be classified as romantic comedies include the "battle of the sexes" (Down with Love, How to Lose a Guy in 10 Days), witty repartee (Down with Love), and the contrast between the wealthy and the middle class (You've Got Mail, Two Weeks Notice).
+Elements of classic screwball comedy often found in more recent films which might otherwise be classified as romantic comedies include the "battle of the sexes" (Down with Love, How to Lose a Guy in 10 Days), witty repartee (Down with Love), and the contrast between the wealthy and the middle class (You've Got Mail, Two Weeks Notice).
 Many of Elvis Presley's films from the 1960s had drawn, consciously or unconsciously, the many characteristics of the screwball comedy genre.
-Some examples are Double Trouble, Tickle Me, Girl Happy and Live A Little, Love A Little.
-Modern updates on screwball comedy also sometimes are categorized as black comedy (Intolerable Cruelty, which also features a twist on the classic screwball element of divorce and remarriage).
+Some examples are Double Trouble, Tickle Me, Girl Happy and Live a Little, Love a Little.
+Modern updates on screwball comedy are also sometimes categorized as black comedy (Intolerable Cruelty, which also features a twist on the classic screwball element of divorce and remarriage).
 The Coen Brothers often include screwball elements in a film which may not otherwise be considered screwball or even a comedy.

-The Golmaal movies, a series of Hindi-language Indian films, have been described as a screwball comedy franchise.
+The Golmaal movies, a series of Hindi-language Indian films, has been described as a screwball comedy franchise.

-Screwball comedy elements in other genres
+Screwball comedy elements in other media and genres

+The screwball film tradition influenced television sitcom and comedy drama genres.
+Notable screwball couples in television have included Sam and Diane in Cheers, Maddie and David in Moonlighting, and Joel and Maggie in Northern Exposure.
+The comedy-drama series Gilmore Girls has been compared by scholars to the screwball comedy genre, particularly for its fast-paced repartee and emphasis on class divisions.
+Creator Amy Sherman-Palladino has stated that repartee was inspired by the Spencer-Tracy films.

 In his 2008 production of the classic Beaumarchais comedy The Marriage of Figaro, author William James Royce trimmed the five-act play down to three acts and labeled it a "classic screwball comedy".
 The playwright made Suzanne the central character, endowing her with all the feisty comedic strengths of her classic film counterparts.
 In his adaptation, entitled One Mad Day! (a play on Beaumarchais' original French title), Royce underscored all of the elements of the classic screwball comedy, suggesting that Beaumarchais may have had a hand in the origins of the genre.

 The plot of Corrupting Dr. Nice, a science fiction novel by John Kessel involving time travel, is modeled on films such as The Lady Eve and Bringing Up Baby.